Meeting Future Mobile Traffic Needs by Peak-Throughput Design of Next-Gen RAN: Optimization Models

 \subsection{Peak-Throughput Heuristics}

-The larger complexity introduced by the PTF required an MILP model that proved challenging to solve in a time window of 60 minutes.
-Consequently, in order to tackle larger instances and analyze many instances for each parameter setting, we have implemented a heuristic approach to speed up the solution process while maintaining high-quality solutions.
-In this context, two changes have been applied to the MILP solution process.
-Firstly, we have applied a technique, which we introduced in ~\cite{10293769}, that consists in reducing the parameter $M$, the capacity of the best backhaul link of the IAB Donor.
-We found out that adjusting it to a fraction of its actual value, thus creating a bottleneck effect, allows to decrease the solution time down to few seconds with an optimality gap smaller than 5\%.
-Secondly, we have increased the optimality gap between the best feasible solution and the continuous relaxation upper bound from $5\%$ (used in MTF) to $40\%$.
-This adjustment is motivated by the behavior of the solution exploration process, which identifies feasible solutions in the first seconds and, most of the times, spends the remaining time in improving the continuous relaxation, without remarkably increasing the quality of found solutions.
-While this adjustment theoretically provides a lower bound of the exact optimal solution, the results presented in Section~\ref{sec:results} indicate a large PTF performance improvement compared to MTF.
+The increased complexity introduced by the PTF required an MILP model that proved challenging to solve in a time window of 60 minutes.
+Consequently, in order to tackle larger instances and analyze many instances for each parameter setting, we have implemented a heuristic approach to speed up the solution process while maintaining high-quality solutions. { The main steps of the heuristic approach are summarized in Algorithm \ref{alg:ptf-heu}}.
+In this context, two changes have been applied to the MILP solution process. { In Step 1}, we have applied a technique, which we introduced in ~\cite{10293769}, that consists in reducing the parameter $M$, the capacity of the best backhaul link of the IAB Donor, to $M^{'}=M/10$. { We found that scaling the parameter to a fraction of its actual value, thus creating a bottleneck effect, reduces the solution time to just a few seconds, while keeping the upper-bounded optimality gap (\textit{UB-optgap}, i.e., the difference between the best feasible solution and the continuous relaxation upper bound) below 5\%.
+In Step~2, we relaxed the UB-optgap tolerance from $5\%$ (used in MTF) to $40\%$.} This adjustment is motivated by the behavior of the solution exploration process, which identifies feasible solutions in the first seconds and, most of the times, spends the remaining time in improving the continuous relaxation, without remarkably increasing the quality of found solutions. { It is also worth noting that the UB-optgap of 40\% occurs only in a few, unfavorable instances; on average, the UB-optgap is about 22\% when the optimizer is stopped after 30 minutes of execution.} While this adjustment theoretically provides a lower bound of the exact optimal solution, the results presented in Section~\ref{sec:results} indicate a large PTF performance improvement compared to MTF.